goupaz/goupaz.com/blog/content/posts/post06/frontend_engineer_roadmap.md

 ## Abstract

 Front-end web development is the practice of converting data to a graphical interface, through the use of HTML, CSS, and JavaScript, so that users can view and interact with that data <sup>1</sup>.
-If you take a look at the <a href="http://info.cern.ch/hypertext/WWW/TheProject.html" target="_blank" rel="noreferrrer noopener">first-ever website</a><sup>2</sup>, you can come into conclusion that being a front-end developer used to be very easy in early stages of web development; you just had to write HTML, nothing more.
+If you take a look at the <a href="http://info.cern.ch/hypertext/WWW/TheProject.html" target="_blank" rel="noreferrer noopener">first-ever website</a><sup>2</sup>, you can come into conclusion that being a front-end developer used to be very easy in early stages of web development; you just had to write HTML, nothing more.
 After <a href="https://css-tricks.com/look-back-history-css/" target="_blank" rel="noreferrer noopener">introducing CSS</a><sup>3</sup> and <a href="https://auth0.com/blog/a-brief-history-of-javascript/" target="_blank" rel="noreferrer noopener">JavaScript</a><sup>4</sup> the web started to be much more complicated.

 After more than 20 years, HTML, CSS and JavaScript has evolved drastically and front-end development is now, so much more than just writing HTML and serving it statically.
 In today's world, a front-end developer needs to know how to develop accessible and performant web applications that requires a lot more knowledge than the technologies mentioned above.
 To be a front-end developer you need to add build tools, testing, JavaScript frameworks, performance optimization skills, web security, responsive design, web accessibility and other important stuff to your toolbox.